Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 It’s my standard practice to build a new site with responsiveness in mind, which improves the look of your site on small devices.
 I also do responsive makeovers on sites, which can be a fairly quick job that’s surprisingly non-invasive.
 But some sites take longer than others.
 For instance, if your site was built around 1997, chances are it’s going to be tougher to convert, and I might recommend a full redesign.

-I can also let you know when you’re requesting a site feature that will compromise usability on various devices.
+On the other hand, when I see that you’re requesting a site feature that will compromise usability on various devices, I will let you know.

 Will my site run forever without a problem?